-I started playing with apple crisp recipes last fall, before I ever started the blog.
+I started playing with apple crisp recipes before I ever started the blog.
 It was actually the first dessert recipe I ever tried to adapt (and one of the successes that gave me the confidence to start blogging in the first place!).
 So, this one has seen a year’s worth of iterations to reach this awesome and delicious version.
-What better way to celebrate one year of blogging (my anniversary is next week) than with a recipe that has taken that full year to perfect!

 Picking a good apple is key.
-The best cooking apples for this recipe are Fuji, mustu (aka crispin) and Rome beauty.
-Granny smith apples, which are also good cooking apples, are just too tart on their own.
-If you really want to use them, I suggest adding 1-2 Tbsp of your favorite natural granulated sugar to them.
+The best cooking apples for this recipe are Fuji, mustu (aka Crispin) and Rome beauty.
+Unlike a traditional apple pie, Granny smith apples, which are also good cooking apples, are just too tart on their own.
+If you really want to use them, I suggest adding 1-2 Tbsp of organic cane sugar to them.

 I also think this is one time where chopping nuts by hand works better than using a food processor.
 The mix of different size pieces works especially well in the crisp.
 If you want to save time, you could process half the nuts and then hand chop the rest (that’s actually what I do).

+This recipe also highlights one of my favorite natural sweeteners.
 What is muscovado sugar?
 It is a type of unrefined brown sugar with a strong molasses flavor, predominantly made in the Philippines and Barbados.
 It also goes by the names of “Barbados sugar”, “molasses sugar” or “moist sugar”.
-It retains its high mineral content because it is unrefined.
+It retains its high mineral content because it is unrefined (I discuss why mineral content is so important in this post).
 I have seen it in my local Whole Foods and it’s also available from amazon (for about half the price).
 If you prefer, you could substitute sucanat/evaporated cane juice.

 Ingredients (Crisp Topping):

 - ¼ cup almond meal (or substitute almond flour)